Armine13/RoboticsProject/README.md

 ### Running the demo of rgbdslam package

-This section briefly introduces how to run the demo:
+This section briefly introduces how to run the demo of rgbdslam package:

 1) In the work station: "gedit ~/.bashrc" to uncomment